huseyincavusbi/breast_cancer_supervised/README.md

 ### License

 This project is licensed under the MIT License.
-See the LICENSE file(./LICENSE) for more details.
+See the [LICENSE file](./LICENSE) for more details.

 ### Acknowledgements
 I would like to thank everyone who contributed to the language/packages and dataset I used in this project.